About this 8-day summer itinerary

 Note that the suggested travel times are estimates.
 They assume you don’t take any breaks and that there’s no delay due to traffic jams or road works.
 When planning, assume you’ll be driving longer than the indicated times.
 Prepare for your driving tour with these tools:

-- check weather forecasts each day before hitting the road.
-In case of weather conditions like heavy rain, thunderstorms or summer snow, driving in the mountains can be dangerous, especially if you're not skilled.
-Adjust your route to avoid mountain passes if necessary;
+- Check weather forecasts each day before hitting the road.
+In case of heavy rain, thunderstorms, strong wind or summer snow, driving in the mountains can be dangerous, especially if you're not skilled.
+Adjust your route to avoid mountain passes if necessary.

 Shopping list for this tour